Things your website is not:

 Once the visitors get to your site, you should make a good first impression, and be able to direct and connect them with what they need.
 No hard thinking.

 Your website is a salesperson, 24/7/365.

-Designed right, your website can be the best salesperson you’ve ever hired, one who doesn’t eat, sleep, or take coffee breaks.
+When designed right by Website Design Singapore – CMO Media Lab, your website can be the best salesperson you’ve ever hired, one who doesn’t eat, sleep, or take coffee breaks.